 The one and only "Attikoulis" returns on new adventures; the 6th script renewal is a fact.
 For 15 years now, over 62,000 children have had the opportunity to enjoy a two-hour theatrical play full of Traffic Education Lessons.

-In the new script "Attikoulis and the kingdom of Clumsiness", the protagonist introduces us to his friend Kallidromos, who is an "employee of Attiki Odos, a large and bright road that all cars pass safely! ".
+In the new script "Attikoulis & The kingdom of Clumsiness", the protagonist introduces us to his friend Kallidromos, who is an "employee of Attiki Odos, a large and bright road that all cars pass safely! ".
 And as our protagonist mentions "This is where I get my name.
 Everyone there is my friend and that is why they gave me this name…"Attikoulis"!".
 In their fascinating course, Attikoulis and Xotikios Kalomagos meet lovable heroes, and each time, they add the necessary "supplies" in their luggage to help them reach their destination: first the word "respect", which they should never forget, while a little further, "patience", then "protection", and of course, "knowledge".
-This is a successful educational show that has been created exclusively for Attiki Odos and is addressed to children of preschool and school age (4 - 10 years old).
+This is a successful educational show that has been created exclusively for Attiki Odos and is addressed to children of preschool and school age.

 Screenplay: Irini F. Koutsaftis